- Animal Info >

 To investigate a cruelty complaint, RSPCA WA requires reasonable grounds to suspect that an animal cruelty offence has been committed.
 We need your contact details, including your full name, in case we need more information, but please be assured that any personal details you provide to us will remain confidential.

-RSPCA WA receives around 19,000 cruelty reports a year.
+RSPCA WA receives around 21,000 cruelty calls a year.
 Once a report is received, it is assigned to an Inspector, and once an investigation is underway, we are unable to update you on the progress of your report.

 RSPCA WA inspectors have the power to seize and care for any animal they believe is suffering.
 And in cases of extreme cruelty or neglect, we may prosecute the person or persons responsible.